Hormones, nutrient digestion, absorption, and metabolism

 Over time your body becomes accustomed to the types of nutrients you most frequently consume which improves sense recognition and hormonal response.

-If you make radical changes to your diet, over a short period of time, your hormonal response to new or larger amounts of specific nutrients may not initially result in an adequate supply of specific hormones and innervation of sufficient amounts of nutrient specific enzymes.
+If you make radical changes to your diet, over a short period of time, your hormonal response takes time to adjust to the different stimuli.

 This may be one reason why drastic changes in diet can result in disrupted...link to the full article to learn more